Robert Hernreich: Sports ownership

 As part of a new ownership group led by the Maloof family, Hernreich bought a 12% stake in the Sacramento Kings in 1999.
 In 2013, Microsoft’s Steve Balmer and hedge fund manager Chris Hansen tried to buy the Kings and move them to Seattle, but bowing to local pressure, Hernreich and the Maloofs instead sold the Kings to investors led by Vivek Ranadive for a record price, then the highest ever for an NBA franchise.
 As a result of that sale, the team stayed in Sacramento.

 As part of his Kings ownership, Hernreich was also part owner of the WNBA's Sacramento Monarchs.

 In 2005, Hernreich purchased the Arizona Rattlers of the Arena Football League.
 He sold the team in 2008.

 In 2010, Hernreich bought an undisclosed stake in the Texas Rangers as part of a group led by pitcher Nolan Ryan and lawyer Chuck Greenberg.

 Civic life and philanthropy

 Hernreich has served on the board of directors of the Vail Valley Foundation (VVF), Beaver Creek’s Vilar Center for the Arts and the Eagle Valley Land Trust.
 He was past chairman of the Colorado Board of Parks and Outdoor Recreation.

 He was a founding board member of SOS Outreach (serving at-risk youth) and the Vail Youth Foundation.
 He served as the Administration Chairman for the 1999 World Alpine Championships in Vail.
 Hernreich is a member of the VVF Millennium Club, a small group who have contributed in their lifetimes more than $1 million to the VVF.

 He has served as Trustee of his alma mater, Washington University in St. Louis, MO for 30 years.

+Personal life

+Hernreich married to Nancy Virginia McAvoy in September 1968.
+The couple divorced at some point before 2001.

+Legal Issues

+On December 21, 2007, Hernreich was arrested in Eagle County, Colorado and booked for misdemeanor charges of "domestic violence, harassment, and second-degree criminal trespass".